-The Monitoring Officer is a senior officer of the council who is response for keeping the register of members' interests and dealing with complaints about member misconduct.
+The Monitoring Officer is a senior officer of the council who is responsible for keeping the register of members' interests and dealing with complaints about member misconduct.

-Who are the Hearing Sub-Committee?
+What is a Hearing Sub-Committee?

-The Hearing Sub-Committee is a sub-committee of the Council's Audit and Governance Committee.
-The Council has decided that it will be made up of 3 members and be drawn from a panel of 15 members of the Council.
+The Hearing Sub-Committee is a sub-committee drawn from the Council's Audit and Governance Committee.
+The Council has decided that it will be made up of 3 elected members and be drawn from a panel of 15 members of the Council; ten members of Audit and Governance Committee plus 5 Councillors.